Special districts in Illinois: Conservation districts

 Illinois state statute authorized the creation of conservation districts effective August 16, 1963.

-These districts are established to conserve open spaces for recreational purposes.
+These districts are established to conserve open spaces for environmental conservation and recreational purposes.
 Such districts are created upon voter petition to the circuit court of a county with fewer than 1,000,000 in population and having no forest preserve; or upon petition of voters from not more than five counties with no forest preserve, followed by referendum.
 The district board of trustees is appointed by the chairpersons of the county governing bodies in the district with the consent of the county governing bodies.
 Conservation districts are authorized to undertake studies and adopt plans pertaining to the resources and facilities of the district.
 These may include studies of the natural history, archaeology, history, or conservation of the county.
 Districts may also classify, develop, administer, and maintain all of its areas and facilities and construct, alter, equip, and maintain buildings and other structures.
 Some of their work is supervised by the Illinois Department of Natural Resources.
 The board has taxing powers and is allowed to issue debt.